Negligence: A Key Element in North Carolina Injury Lawsuits

 What—if anything—does one person owe to a stranger?
 The answer we have come up with as an organizing principle of our society is this: people owe a duty to take care their actions don’t hurt other people.
 Negligence consists of failure to use the degree of care that a reasonably careful person would use in similar circumstances.

 The essence of a personal injury lawsuit in North Carolina—or anywhere else in the United States—is the claim by the injured person (the plaintiff) that another person (the defendant) failed to fulfill his duty of care and therefore should be held accountable for any injuries that occurred.
 If the court finds this claim to be true, then the defendant must compensate the plaintiff for those injuries.

 The standard of care is relative to the level of danger basic to the activity.
 When strangers would be exceptionally vulnerable to harm, or when people might be exposed to more severe injuries, you will be required to be even more cautious than usual.
 For instance, driving a motor vehicle is considered an inherently dangerous activity both because pedestrians are highly vulnerable to injury and because North Carolina traffic accidents can inflict terrible harm.
 A driver is held to a higher obligation—to act as a very careful person would—or risk being found negligent.

-Negligence in North Carolina motor vehicle crashes
+Negligence in North Carolina Auto Accidents

-If you have been injured in a traffic accident in North Carolina, you can expect that insurance claims adjusters and their attorneys will raise the issue of negligence as a way to reduce the settlement you might receive.
+If you have been injured in a car accident in North Carolina, you can expect that insurance claims adjusters and their attorneys will raise the issue of negligence as a way to reduce the settlement you might receive.
 They can argue that you accepted the risks of traffic accidents and gave up your right to demand that others act with special care on the road.
 Their position will be strengthened if they can point to how your behavior seems to show you don’t care that much about personal safety.
 Some ways your behavior can weaken your case include:

 - If you failed to wear a helmet while riding a motorcycle.